 What language is your agent code?

 If it's TypeScript and you want deep framework integration, Mastra or Trigger.dev fit naturally.
-If it's Python — especially if the agent shares libraries with a model pipeline — rule out TS-only platforms early.
-It's cheaper to find that out on day one than on day thirty.
+If it's Python, rule out the TS-only platforms on day one, especially if the agent shares libraries with a model pipeline.
+That's a much cheaper realization on day one than on day thirty.

 Do you already have a framework you love?